nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 This dataset contains 750 brain volumes with four types of MRI scans: Fluid-attenuated inversion recovery (FLAIR), T1, T1 with gadolinium contrast, and T2.
 Each volume is composed of 155 slices, each at a resolution of 240×240.
 This dataset was chosen for its more complex images, which are valuable for studying how models perform with higher-resolution data.

 To train the models with this dataset, specify the path to the folder containing the NIfTI files.
-For more information on the required parameters, run `python train.py --helpbrain`
+For more information on the required parameters, run `python train.py --helpbrain`.

 _References:_